ICOS-Carbon-Portal/cpauth/README.md

 ## Useful openssl commands for developers

-Generate a key pair for a cpauth domain (such as icos-cp.eu och fieldsites.se):
+Generate a key pair for a cpauth domain (such as cpauth.icos-cp.eu or auth.fieldsites.se;
+note that cityauth.icos-cp.eu shares authentication service with ICOS):
-`$ openssl ecparam -name secp384r1 -genkey -out cpauth_private.pem`
+`$ openssl ecparam -name secp384r1 -genkey -out private.pem`

 Extract the public key from the keypair:
-`$ openssl ec -pubout -in private_key.pem -out public_key.pem`
+`$ openssl ec -pubout -in private.pem -out public.pem`

 Convert PEM private key to DER format:
 `$ openssl ec -outform DER -in private.pem -out private.der`